 Eye Relief and Using Binoculars with Eyeglasses

 If you are a regular eyeglass wearer and need to wear them when out bird watching, then the eye relief is going to be a very important feature to you.
 Simply put, it is the distance your eyes can be apart from the eyepiece and still allow you to see a focused image.
 For anyone who wears eyeglasses, the most suitable pair of binoculars would be those that have a longer eye relief.

 So, if you are an eyeglass wearer, always try to get an eye relief that is a minimum of 15mm in order to see the entire image.
 On the flip side, understand that a longer eye relief is going to reduce your field of view.

 A lot of people want to know if wearing your glasses is a necessity when using binoculars.
-If you use your glasses for near-to-far or far-to-near vision impairment (near sighted or far sighted, then it is possible to use binoculars without having to wear your glasses.
+If you use your glasses for near-to-far or far-to-near vision impairment (near sighted or far sighted), then it is possible to use binoculars without having to wear your glasses.
 The binoculars will already enhance and magnify the image, eliminating the need for glasses.
 However, if you have astigmatism, then you must wear your glasses.
 The binoculars will not adjust your vision.
 The birdwatching binoculars recommended at the end of this guide are suitable for use either with or without eyeglasses.
 They all have a long enough eye relief as well as twist down eyecups.
 These allow you to adjust the binoculars for use with glasses on.

 Fog and Waterproofing

 A decent pair of binoculars will be okay to use in light rain and humidity.
 However, you really should think about getting a good pair of waterproofed binoculars, even if you are not the type who likes to look at your subjects while out in the rain.
 Make sure that your binocular choice is not only waterproofed, but also fog proof.